fabpopa/x/x-up/README.md

 ### Cross-origin requests

-Background fetches comply with CORS policy and are mostly meant for pages on the same origin.
+Background fetches comply with CORS policy and are mostly meant for pages from the same origin.

 ### Browser compatibility

-All modern browsers that can support `<script type=module>`.
+All modern browsers that support `<script type=module>`.